traveloka/ansible-asg-rolling-deployment/README.md

     - name: launch_configuration_name_suffix
       description: Suffix that will be added to Launch Configurations which are going to be created and deleted by this role.
       value: rolling
+    - name: canary_release_count
+      description: No of instance to be updated with new AMI for canary release (Should be less than ASG size) .
+      value: 0

 ### Required Variables ###